Use our top car insurance money-saving tips to find the right policy at the right price and lower the cost of your premium.

 Insurers usually reward motorists who are claim free by reducing their premium, so building up your no claims bonus discount could really help you to get a cheaper policy.

-One of the most common and confusing areas is when breakdown cover is coupled with car insurance and by making the right choice with this you could potentially save significant money - find out more in our article on packaged breakdown cover.
+One of the most common and confusing areas is when packaged breakdown cover is coupled with car insurance.
+By making the right choice with this you could potentially save significant money.

 But remember that third party-based products may not offer the cover level you need and they're not always cheaper than comprehensive options.